iva2k/svelte-blank-20221125/CREATING.md

 #### Set Svelte SPA mode

+There are errors in many online sources that give wrong information about `prerender` and `ssr` for SPA mode (including SvelteKit's own documentation).

 For using Tauri (standalone app) - SvelteKit should be set to SPA mode and explicitly opt out of SvelteKit\'s assumption needing a server, see <https://github.com/sveltejs/kit/tree/master/packages/adapter-static#spa-mode>.

 Note: Tauri-based app could still use a server if needed.
 Add and setup a necessary adapter as needed.